blessinvarkey/musings/README.md

 # Blog

-Topics both old and new.
+Topics on AI, some old, some new.
+Mostly intended for making AWS notes.

 | Topics        | Date |
 | ------------- | :------------- |